kaitai-io/kaitai-io.github.io/index.md

 <section id="format-gallery">
     <div class="container">
         <h1>Built with Kaitai Struct</h1>
         <div class="row">
             <div class="col-sm-6">
                 <p>
                     We maintain a
                     growing <a href="https://github.com/kaitai-io/kaitai_struct_formats">free
-                    / open source repository</a> of file formats and protocols specifications.
+                    / open source repository</a> of file formats and protocol specifications.
 Visit our format
                     gallery to view the showcase of that repository with documentation, block diagrams
                     and ready-made parser libraries in all